bereka03/bereka03/README.md

 - 👋 Hi, I’m Giorgi Berekashvili;
-- 👀 I’m interested in Front-end Development (React.js);
-- 🌱 I’m currently practicing in markuping of web-pages front (HTML5/CSS3/JS);
-- 📫 How to reach me - [Linkedin](https://www.linkedin.com/in/giorgi-berekashvili-a5b74b223/) or Email: giorgi.berekashvili.1@btu.edu.ge.
+- 📫 How to reach me - [Linkedin](https://www.linkedin.com/in/giorgi-berekashvili-a5b74b223/) or Email: berekashvili03@gmail.com

 <!---
 bereka03/bereka03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.